rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 cd /root/db-tools
 ```

-Now set up some bash scripts that will be used inside the docker image.
+Now set up some bash scripts that will be used inside the Podman container image.
 First, make the script that will automatically build your database for you:

 ```bash
 vi db-create.sh